common agricultural policy cap

 IFOAM Organics Europe developed in 2015 a long-term vision for the CAP post-2020 and a position paper on the Commission’s proposal for a CAP post-2020.

-Our recommendations for the CAP post-2020:
+Our recommendations for the CAP:

-• Member States should, ideally, include payments for public goods and environmental services, where all farmers, organic or conventional, would receive payments proportional to their contribution to the protection of natural resources.
+• Member States should, ideally, include payments for public goods and environmental services, where farmers, organic or conventional, would receive payments proportional to their contribution to the protection of natural resources.
 But since this is unlikely to happen, Member States should provide an adequate level of support for maintenance and conversion to organic farming, at least at the same level as in the 2014-2020 period (“no backsliding” principle) but preferably at a higher level to boost organic production.
 Support for organic conversion and maintenance could be funded via rural development measures (Article 65), via Eco-schemes (Article 28) or through a combination of both.

 • Eco-schemes should be designed to be compatible and complementary with agri-environmental and climate measures (AECMs), including organic farming measures, set in the second Pillar.
 Payment rates for eco-schemes should go beyond the “lost revenue / income foregone” calculation method to reward public goods through incentives, and this possibility should be extended to second Pillar measures.
 For more information on how to use eco-schemes, please read our guide2 for managing authorities.